deependujha/nltk-codes/README.md

 - We can tokenize a text on the basis of words or, sentences.
   - Tokenizing by word
   - Tokenizing by sentence

+---

+## Stop Words 🛑

+- Stop words are words that you want to ignore, so you filter them out of your text when you’re processing it.
+- Very common words like 'in', 'is', and 'an' are often used as stop words since they don’t add a lot of meaning to a text in and of themselves.